Hamer Primary aims to be an inclusive school.

 We have an SEND team of Mrs Terry (Head Teacher), Mrs Coward (Pastoral Manager), Miss Breckon (SENDCo), and a number of SENDTAs.
-We offer an open door policy to all parents at Hamer Primary and Miss Breckon is available on Monday and Thursday mornings and all day on Tuesday and Wednesday.
+We offer an open door policy to all parents at Hamer Primary and Miss Breckon is available on Monday - Thursday Mornings.

 We have a great team of SEND TAs and teachers who are skilled at identifying and supporting children with SEND.

 The class teacher is the first person to speak to if you have concerns or queries about your child.

 Our in school professionals:

 Mrs Coward - Pastoral Manager and Safeguarding Lead

 Rochdale Additional Needs Service (RANS) - There are a number of professionals from RANS who support children in school.

 We will be holding termly SEND parent and child sessions or events where parents of children with Special Educational Needs or Disabilities are invited to school to take part in celebratory, fun events alongside their children.
 Termly SEN Newsletters will be published with updates of local support groups and events.

 Healthy Young Minds/ #THRIVE Drop Ins